Ladies and gentlemen, dear listeners, welcome to this special edition of Radio Renaissance.

 Who knows?

-Again, Zero Hedge is talking about how Blue Sky and Reddit, these are forums, uh, you know, Blue Sky was created uh with the mass exodus of the left once Elon Musk took over Twitter, and it's just a a celebration uh apparently.
+Blue Sky was created with the mass exodus of the left once Elon Musk took over Twitter, and it's just a celebration, apparently.

-I don't plan to, but I know that back in April of this year, sir, the Network Contagion Research Institute put out a report where they talked about how the assassination culture is spreading on the left under President Trump.
+But I know that back in April of this year, sir, the Network Contagion Research Institute put out a report where they talked about how the assassination culture is spreading on the left under President Trump.

-And they pointed out that a just near majority of the left believes that an assassination of Trump or Elon Musk um would be a good thing, and that these attacks on the Tesla dealerships because of Elon Musk's more public stances that were heading in our direction were problematic and justified.
+And they pointed out that a just near majority of the left believes that an assassination of Trump or Elon Musk would be a good thing and that these attacks on the Tesla dealerships because of Elon Musk's more public stances that were heading in our direction were problematic and justified.

 Well, there certainly does seem to be a militancy on the left.